vihugoos/feedback-widget-server/README.md

 <!---- JEST TESTS ---->
 ## Jest Tests

-To run the jest tests and validate that everything is OK, for more information see `.\coverage\Icov-report\index.html`
+To validate that everything is OK with the application, for more information see `.\coverage\Icov-report\index.html`

 * Run tests
    ```cmd